zzonyo/trust-docs-test/source/index.html.md

 This endpoint submit a request to cancel an order.

+<aside class="notice">It is suggested to use /v1/order/orders/{order-id}/submitcancel to cancel single order, which is faster and more stable</aside>
 <aside class="warning">This only submit the cancel request, the actual result of the canel request needs to be checked by order status or match result endpoints</aside>

 ### HTTP Request

 `POST https://api.huobi.pro/v1/order/orders/submitCancelClientOrder`